Monitoring the impact of Hurricane Ian

 Hotels, motels, inns, resorts, time share projects and vacation rentals are open.
-Places to Stay
+Check here for Places to Stay.

 If you have a question about an existing reservation, please contact the property directly.

-Our beaches are open.
+Our beaches are clear and open.
 All in-season beach access ramps are open, along with beachfront parks and parking lots.
-Everyone plays a role in keeping our beaches open and safe.
-Groups should be 10 people or less, and CDC guidelines should be followed.
-More information about Volusia County beaches is available at https://www.volusia.org/services/public-protection/emergency-management/pin/coronavirus/beaches.stml
+Everyone plays a role in keeping our beaches clean and safe.
+Fireworks aren't allowed on the beach at all, in any capacity, according to county ordinance.
+Florida Senate Bill 140 regarding the use of fireworks on designated holidays does not apply to Volusia County beaches.
+Fireworks cannot be used on the beach, at beachfront parks or access points (including ramps and walkovers.).
+Alcohol, glass containers and pets are also prohibited on Volusia County beaches.
+More information about Volusia County beaches is available at https://www.volusia.org/services/public-protection/beach-safety/

 Volusia County/Local Information

-For local county information, go to Volusia.org/coronavirus.
+Local information, including COVID-19 testing locations, is available at https://www.volusia.org/services/public-protection/emergency-management/pin/coronavirus/.
 For health-related questions call the Florida Department of Health Call Center at (866) 779-6121 (available 24/7).

-Contact organizers and venues directly for the most up to date information as many changes continue to occur.
+Contact organizers and venues directly for the most up to date information as changes may occur.

 Health and Travel Information and Advisories